hauptem/F5-SSL-Orchestrator-Tools/SSLO-Extension-Installer/README.md

 | `ssloS_CertError_Page` | Inspection Service | Conditional block page.
 Only blocks when the server-side TLS certificate fails verification.
 Passes traffic through unmodified when the certificate is valid. |
 | `ssloSC_Block_Page` | Service Chain | Pre-built service chain containing only `ssloS_Blocking_Page`, ready to assign to any security policy rule. |

-Each service has its own iRule with a unique proc name, eliminating the global namespace collision that would occur if both were attached to the same virtual server.

 The `sslo-tls-verify-rule` iRule is unchanged from Kevin's original.
 It captures the server certificate verification result into a sharedvar and is added to the SSLO topology Resources - not to a service.

 ## How To Use the Services